duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_basic_tutorial.md

 ## Step 3: Write the fetch.sh script

-Every Fathead instant answer requires a `fetch.sh` file.
+Every Fathead Instant Answer requires a `fetch.sh` file.
 This shell script is invoked to fetch the remote data that we need in order to generate our output.
 For example, following script will clone a git repository that contains a collection of hello world source files:

 ###### share/hello_world/fetch.sh